-The offering price of each class of the Fund's shares is the net asset value per share ("NAV") of that class.
+The offering price of each class of the Fund's shares is the NAV of that class.
 The Fund's NAVs are calculated as of 4:00 p.m.
 Eastern Time, the normal close of regular trading on the NYSE on each day the NYSE is open for trading.
 If for example, the NYSE closes at 1:00 p.m.
-New York time, the Fund's NAVs would still be determined as of 4:00 p.m.
-New York time.
-In this example, portfolio securities traded on the NYSE would be valued at their closing prices unless the Advisor determined by dividing the value" adjustment is appropriate due to subsequent events.
+Eastern Time, the Fund's NAVs would still be determined as of 4:00 p.m.
+Eastern Time.
+In this example, portfolio securities traded on the NYSE would be valued at their closing prices unless the Advisor determines that a "fair value" adjustment is appropriate due to subsequent events.
 The NAV for each class is determined by dividing the value of the Fund's portfolio securities, cash and other assets (including accrued interest) allocable to such class, less all liabilities (including accrued expenses) allocable to such class, by the total number of outstanding shares of such class.
 The Fund's NAVs may be calculated earlier if permitted by the SEC.
 The NYSE is closed on weekends and most U.S. national holidays.
 However, foreign securities listed primarily on non-U.S. markets may trade on weekends or other days on which the Fund does not value its shares, which may significantly affect the Fund's NAVs on days when you are not able to buy or sell Fund shares.